milonmaze/privacy-terms-observatory/help.netflix.com/legal/privacy.md

 You can find details regarding the privacy rights requests we handled during the past year here: netflix.com/legal/privacy-metrics.

-Notice of Financial Incentives

-When you subscribe to Netflix you may choose an ad supported subscription plan.
-It is possible that some may interpret an ad supported subscription plan to fall within the meaning of a “financial incentive” for the purposes of the CCPA.

-If you choose an ad supported subscription plan, you will receive a discount in the price of your monthly subscription and when you watch shows and movies on Netflix, you will be presented Advertisements which may appear before, during, or after content viewed on Netflix.
-In certain circumstances some Netflix content and features (such as downloading and viewing Netflix content in other countries) may not be accessible under an ad supported subscription plan.

-If you would like to stop subscribing to an ad supported subscription plan, you can access the “Account” section of our website and select a different plan.
-The monthly fee associated with your Netflix subscription will likely increase if you do so.
-We believe the reduction in the monthly fee for participation in an ad supported subscription plan and our use of the categories of personal information described above to present relevant Advertisements to you represents a fair exchange to continue to provide members a high quality service at a lower price to members.
-When considering the extent of reduction in monthly fee for participating in an ad supported subscription plan, we considered projected ad revenue generated by all members projected to participate in an ad supported subscription plan and the overall revenue required by Netflix to operate and innovate its business, produce the Netflix content to entertain its members, and make a profit.

-Personal Information Rights under US State Privacy Laws

-This section applies to residents of US States outside of California that have adopted US State Privacy Laws.

-Sale and Use of Personal Information for Targeted Advertising Purposes

-We may use certain categories of personal information to support Advertisements or engage in marketing activities as described above in this Privacy Statement.
-Some of these activities may be considered “selling” or “targeted advertising” under US State Privacy Laws depending on how you interact with us and the choices you make.

-If you do not want us to “sell” or use your personal information for “targeted advertising purposes”, you can learn how to make applicable choices here: netflix.com/dnsspi.
-Using these choices will not opt you out of the use of previously sold personal information or stop all behavioral advertising.

-In some US states, we may honor your choices expressed through Global Privacy Control (GPC) signals as required by applicable law.
-You can find more information about how we respond to GPC here: netflix.com/dnsspi.

-Use of De-Identified Information

-We may de-identify personal information in a secure manner when we determine it is appropriate as part of our business operations.
-We take reasonable measures to maintain and use the information in a de-identified manner.
-We do not attempt to re-identify such information, except as permitted under applicable law.

-Other Personal Information Rights under US State Privacy Laws

-To the extent applicable under US State Privacy Laws, you may have the following rights in connection with your personal information:

-A right to confirm whether we process your personal information and to access and receive a copy of the personal information we have collected about you.

-A right to request deletion of your personal information, subject to exceptions under applicable US State Privacy Laws.

-A right to request correction or update any inaccurate personal information we hold about you.

-A right to opt-out of “sale” or our use of personal information for “targeted advertising” purposes.
-You can learn more by clicking the “Do Not Sell or Share My Personal Information” link located in the footer of netflix.com or by visiting netflix.com/dnsspi.

-You can assert these rights when we receive a verified request from you.
-For information on how to exercise your rights, please see the Your Rights and Controls section of this Privacy Statement.

-Use of Authorized Agents

-If you are a resident of a US state that gives you a right to use an authorized agent, they can submit a request on your behalf to privacy@netflix.com along with a statement, certifying as may be required, that the agent is authorized to act on your behalf.
-In order to verify the request, we may ask you to verify your identity and your authorization of the agent to make requests on your behalf.
-For more information about how to access your information, including our verification process, please see help.netflix.com/node/100624.

 Appeals

 If you are a resident of a US state that gives you a right to appeal a decision, you may appeal our decision denying your request.
 Requests to change our policies or practices are not grounds for appeal.
 You may request an appeal by contacting us at privacyappeals@netflix.com.
 Please provide the US state that you are writing from, accompanied with documentation regarding the decision you are appealing.

-If you do not own a Netflix account, we may not be able to respond to certain requests, including, for example, the right to access or delete personal information.
+Depending on how you interact with the Netflix service, we may not be able to respond to certain requests, including, for example, the right to access or delete personal information.
 Because we only collect limited personal information about individuals without an account, we are unable to verify requests from non-account holders to the standard required by the US State Privacy Laws.

+Notice of Financial Incentives

+Some Netflix plans or subscriptions may be interpreted to fall within the meaning of a “financial incentive” under some US State Privacy Laws.

+If you choose such a plan or subscription, you will receive a discount and when you watch shows and movies on Netflix, you will be presented advertisements.

+If you would like to change your plan or subscription, you can access the “Account” section of our website and select a different plan or subscription.
+The monthly fee associated with your Netflix plan or subscription will likely increase if you do so.
+We believe the discount for access to Netflix service and our use of the categories of personal information described above to present relevant advertisements to you represents a fair exchange to continue to provide users a high quality service at a lower price.
+When determining the extent of the discount, we consider projected ad revenue generated by all users projected to participate in a plan or subscription with advertisements and the overall revenue required by Netflix to operate and innovate its business, produce the Netflix content to entertain its users, and make a profit.

-Last Updated: April 17, 2025
+Last Updated: April 10, 2026

 SELECT YOUR PREFERRED LANGUAGE:
 Select a language